jackjliew/ai-openscale/tutorial-adv.md

 You will now see an explanation of how the model arrived at its conclusion, including how confident the model was, the factors that contributed to the confidence level, and the attributes fed to the model.

   ![View Transation](images/view_transaction.png)

+## Next steps

+- See the [Working with monitored data](insight-timechart.html) topic for more information.